 The Code should also be read in conjunction with other current ICC codes, principles, and framework interpretations in the area of marketing and advertising:

-ICC International Code of Direct Selling

 ICC/ESOMAR International Code on Market, Opinion and Social Research and Data Analytics

-ICC Principles on Responsible Deployment of Electronic Product Codes
+ICC Framework for Responsible Environmental Marketing Communications

 ICC Framework for Responsible Food and Beverage Communications

-ICC Framework for Responsible Environmental Marketing Communications

 ICC Framework for Responsible Marketing Communications of Alcohol

+ICC International Code of Direct Selling

+ICC Principles on Automatic Subscription Renewals

+ICC Principles on Responsible Deployment of Electronic Product Codes

+ICC Diversity and Inclusion in Advertising

 A brief summary of these is provided at the end of this code and full texts on the ICC marketing codes web space. www.iccwbo.org/MarketingCode.
 The web page includes official locally translated versions of the Code, additional tools and resources, and access to an online training course.